Root Canal Therapy Near You

-If you experience any of these symptoms, you should call your dentist about being examined for root canal therapy.
+If you experience any of these symptoms, you should call your dentist about being examined for root canal therapy in Calgary, AB.
 Our dentists have extensive experience in handling these cases and can quickly help you if necessary.

-For your dentist and their team to determine if you do indeed need root canal therapy, they will use an x-ray to determine the cause of your symptoms.
+For your dentist and their team to determine if you do indeed need root canal therapy near you, they will use an X-ray to determine the cause of your symptoms.
 If it is determined that you need root canal therapy, your dentist will prepare you for the procedure.
 This often happens quickly as the goal is to save the tooth before it dies.

-Your dentist will ensure you are comfortable and then the area being treated will be thoroughly numb.
+Your dentist will ensure you are comfortable and that the area being treated will be thoroughly numb.
 The procedure will begin with your dentist making a small hole in your tooth so they can reach the root canal.
 Your dentist will remove the pulp, clean, and disinfect the inside of the tooth before filling and sealing it.

 After root canal therapy is completed, your dentist may recommend you have a crown placed on the tooth in order to keep it strong.
 You will likely be sore for a week or two, but your capped tooth should last as long as a healthy tooth.
 Schedule your consultation today!